<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Manufactured Stone Veneer

-Stone veneer perennially ranks in the top five of home improvements that recover the most money after your home sale.
-In 2022, installation cost about $11,000, and owners recouped about $10,100, almost 92% of the purchase price.
+Stone veneer perennially ranks among the top five home improvements that recoup the most money after a home sale.
+Installation costs start around $11,000, but owners regularly recoup more than 90% of the purchase price.

-Adding a stone veneer is a big project.
+Adding stone veneer is a big project.
 The veneer usually covers the bottom third of the house, so the perfect color and texture are key.
-Depending on your location, the stone statement might not pay off in your local market.
+However, depending on your location, the stone statement might not pay off in your local market.
 Don’t tackle this project without advice from a real estate agent.

 Interior Updates for Your Home Sale

-Your inner artist might hate to hear the advice to use neutral paint, but hopefully, your real estate agent or financial planner can help you see past the blah colors to enjoy the Dollar Bill Green coming your way.
+Your inner artist might hate to hear the tried-and-true advice to update the walls with a neutral paint color, but hopefully, your real estate agent or financial planner can help you see past the bland colors to enjoy the Dollar Bill Green coming your way.
 Yes, beige, gray, and greige still rule (also white in the kitchen) when it’s time to sell.
 If you just can’t let a color story go, take it to the bathroom.
 Buyers love a blue bathroom.

-The psychology behind the neutral colors says your buyers see neutral colors as fresh, clean, and airy.
-Plus, it’s almost a sure bet that their furniture doesn’t clash with the paint.
-So they believe they’re saving money on new furniture.
-You also can’t underestimate the influence smooth, unblemished walls painted in cohesive colors have on buyers’ perceptions.
+The psychology behind neutral colors suggests that your buyers perceive them as fresh, clean, and airy.
+Plus, it’s almost a sure bet that their furniture doesn’t clash with the paint, so they believe they’re saving money on new furniture.
+You also can’t underestimate the influence that smooth, unblemished walls painted in cohesive colors have on buyers’ perceptions.
 The home could feel newer or larger, all thanks to fresh paint.

 Kitchen and Bathroom Remodels

 Consider minor kitchen or bathroom remodels if your real estate agent has given you the go-ahead and you have cash and time to spare.
-They’re both the most requested updates in a house, and home buyers go gaga for new countertops and tile.
+New countertops and tile are the most sought-after home updates, and buyers adore them.

-According to the Cost vs. Value Report discussed above, a minor kitchen remodel costs about $26,200 and nets about $18,900 when it’s time to sell.
-That’s nearly a 71% ROI.
-The go-to updates include:
+According to the Journal of Light Construction, a minor kitchen remodel costs approximately $26,000 and yields about $19,000 in profit when it’s time to sell.
+That’s more than a 70% ROI.

 • Refaced cabinets and drawers